-California uses an at-fault insurance system.
+Certain states use an at-fault insurance system, including states we represent like California, Texas, and Washington.
 This means that the driver who caused a car accident has financial responsibility for the damages resulting from the accident.

 Unfortunately, this creates an incentive for the other driver and their insurance company to twist your words to place responsibility for the accident on your shoulders.